Course Information

 The English Literature A level course comprises nine modules in total: five at AS level and four at A level.
 You will learn the principles of literary analysis and apply them to a selection of texts, from the ancient to the modern.

-At AS level, you will study love poetry through the ages, as well as examining the theme of love in Shakespeare’s Othello and Charlotte Brontë’s Jane Eyre.
+At AS level, you will study love poetry (and prose) through the ages, as well as examining the theme of love in Shakespeare’s Othello and Charlotte Brontë’s Jane Eyre.
 If you plan to sit the AS level, you will also study Thomas Hardy’s Tess of the d’Urbervilles.

-By studying poetry, drama and novels from several eras, you will develop a strong foundation of literary study and criticism in a variety of formats, as well as an understanding of how these formats have evolved over time and why they remain important today.
+By studying poetry, drama and novels from several eras, you will develop a strong foundation of literary study and criticism in a variety of genres, as well as an understanding of how these formats have evolved over time and why they remain important today.

 With the support and feedback of your tutor, you will take regular self-assessment tests to ensure you have understood all the concepts introduced in each module.